 Consider these two scenarios:

->

-> Greta is busy.
+Greta is busy.
 She has a job and works at night after spending hours at school every day.
 The last thing she wants to do is prepare for class when she gets home from work at night.
-Despite her exhaustion, she takes 15-20 minutes before bed to check the syllabus from her math class to see what topic will be covered in lecture the next day.
+Despite her exhaustion, she takes fifteen to twenty minutes before bed to check the syllabus from her math class to see what topic will be covered in lecture the next day.
 She then finds the text material related to the lecture topic and quickly skims it, reading over the headings.

->

-> Greta is busy.
+Greta is busy.
 She has a job and works at night after spending hours at school every day.
 The last thing she wants to do is prepare for class when she gets home from work at night.
 She decides to watch an episode of her favorite TV show before she goes to sleep at night.

->

-> Preparing for class doesn’t necessarily mean having read all the material related to that day’s lecture.
-Some people gain more from reading after lecture.
+Preparing for class doesn’t necessarily mean having read all the material related to that day’s lecture.
+Some people gain more from reading after a lecture.
 In general, most people do retain more from lectures if they focus their mind on the topic of the class before entering the class.
 Ask yourself these questions before your lecture: what did we talk about last time?
 What are we going to talk about this time?
 Am I current with my assignments?

->

-> Math concepts build on each other.
+Math concepts build on each other.
 Because of this, keeping up with homework and assignments will help you be prepared for the next session.
 If you are behind, you will lose a valuable opportunity to make important connections between last week’s content and this week’s.

 It is impossible to write down everything your teacher says during a lecture.
 As you become a more skilled learner, you will learn how to glean what is important from a lecture.
 Here are some things that can help you organize your notes and your understanding of the content in them.